Zequez/logseq-vault/pages/Gremlin.md

 - A wild intelligent archetypal creature.
-If initiated, it's a source of wild intelligence always at your service.
+	- An initiated Gremlin it's a source of wild intelligence always at your service.
-- Gremlin intends to protect us.
-This often creates separation.
+	- An uninitiated Gremlin is taking control of our [[Box]] with the intention to protect us.
 - > Let's say that your Gremlin feels a bit peckish... irritated that he (or sometimes, she...) might be getting hungry... that a food supply is not immediately at hand.
 He uses the standard ploy.
 It always works.
 Prove